 - 1. Locate the pushbutton labeled "PROGRAM" on the receiver.
 Press and hold this button until the red LED next to the program button illuminates (approximately 3 seconds).
 The receiver is now in the transmitter program mode.
 Release the button.
 At this point all previously programmed transmitter addresses are erased from the receiver's memory. - 2.
 To configure the receiver for a latching output, go to Step 4. - 3.
-To configure the receiver for momentary output, press and release either button ONCE on the transmitter and verify that the red program LED - extinguishes and then illuminates (blinks once).
+To configure the receiver for momentary output, press and release the UP button on the transmitter and verify that the red program LED extinguishes and then illuminates (blinks once).
 Proceed to Step 5. - 4.
-To configure the receiver for latching output, press and release either button TWICE on the transmitter and verify that the red program LED extinguishes and illuminates (blinks once). - 5.
+To configure the receiver for latching output, press and release the DOWN button on the transmitter and verify that the red program LED extinguishes and illuminates (blinks once). - 5.
 Repeat previous step for additional transmitters that will operate with this particular receiver.
-The red LED on the receiver will extinguish and illuminate (blink) once for the first transmitter being programmed, twice for the second, three times for the third, etc. The receiver will not respond to transmitters that have already been programmed.
-The first transmitter that is programmed determines the receiver's relay operating mode. - 6.
+The red LED on the receiver will extinguish and illuminate (blink) once each transmitter being programmed.
+The receiver will flash the LED rapidly to transmitters that have already been programmed.
+The last transmitter that is programmed determines the receiver's relay operating mode (momentary or latching). - 6.
 The receiver will return to normal mode if no transmitter buttons are pressed for 5-seconds.
 The red LED on the receiver will blink rapidly, then extinguish.
 The receiver is now in the normal mode of operation.
 This completes the programming instructions.
 The receiver will retain all of its programming even when power is removed.